opardo/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
-I'm a Data Scientist currently working for Facebook, after interning at Airbnb.
+Currently, I'm a Data Scientist working for Facebook, and previously interned at Airbnb.

 interests:
 - Human behavior